Project introduction and background information

 Objective 1: Results analysis

-12 BSc programmes (Mechanical Engineering, Industrial Design Engineering, Civil Engineering, Applied Mathematics, Business & IT, Technical Computer Science, Creative Technology, Electrical Engineering, Advanced Technology, Biomedical Technology, Chemical Science & Engineering, Applied Physics cover a wide range of established and newer engineering profiles, and have sufficient overlap with the programmes offered at other 4TUs.
+12 BSc programmes (Mechanical Engineering, Industrial Design Engineering, Civil Engineering, Applied Mathematics, Business & IT, Technical Computer Science, Creative Technology, Electrical Engineering, Advanced Technology, Biomedical Technology, Chemical Science & Engineering, Applied Physics) cover a wide range of established and newer engineering profiles, and have sufficient overlap with the programmes offered at other 4TUs.
 The intended learning outcomes of all 12 BSc programs of the year 2023-2024 contained three common terms regarding engineering communication: communication, collaboration and interdisciplinary.
-Engineering communication was split in 5 categories: written, oral, graphic, programming and mathematical.
-Analysis of the learning outcomes of all courses offed by the 12 BSc programs shows that on average, engineering communication is offered in about 31% of their courses (ME 24% and BMT 42%).
-Furthermore, written communication has the largest share with being present as a learning outcome in 51% of the courses, and programming receiving the lowest attention with being present as a learning outcome on average in 22% of the courses.
+Analysis of the intended learning outcomes of all courses offered by the 12 BSc programs shows that on average, engineering communication is offered in about 31% of their courses (ME 24% and BMT 42%).
+Subsequently, engineering communication was split in 5 categories based upon the results of CEE Free Sprits Think Tank 2015 (A. Kamp, R. Klaassen (2016).
+Impact of Global Forces and Empowering Situations on Engineering):

-Objective 1: Results interviews
+Objective 1: Results interviews with lecturers and focus groups with students

 Recommendations